-- 3/4 cup water
+- ¾ cup water

 - 1 cup dark chocolate chips

-- 2 tbsp coconut oil
+- 2 tablespoon coconut oil

-Make Protein Candy Bar
+Make Mars Bar

-Spoon the mixture into molds.
+- Spoon the mixture into molds.

 - Lay the bars on a parchment-paper lined cookie sheet and return to the freezer for a longer freeze.
 At least four hours or overnight.

-Stir until all chips are melted, and then lower each bar into the chocolate, using a spoon to make sure all sides are covered.
+- Stir until all chips are melted, and then lower each bar into the chocolate, using a spoon to make sure all sides are covered.

-Return the bars to the parchment paper, and sprinkle with your choice - salt flakes, festive stars or how about a little gold dust.
+- Return the bars to the parchment paper, and sprinkle with your choice - salt flakes, festive stars or how about a little gold dust.